psmay/steptech-font-generator/README.md

 Currently, the steps involved are these:

 *   The information in the master JSON glyphs file, `elements-all.json`, is split up into individual JSON glyph files, one per glyph.
+    *   Glyphs whose names start with `_` are treated as fragments; they are the same as other glyphs except that they have no corresponding codepoint and are not rendered directly into SVG.
+Rather, they are included using a compose operation as described below.
-*   Each JSON glyph description consists of a number of directed line segments.
+*   Each JSON glyph description consists of:
+    *   A list of zero or more directed line segments (`lines` key):
         *   Each segment can have a `guide_color` property.
 This does not impact the final product but can be helpful when editing the description.
         *   Each segment can have a `draw` property which is set to `true` (default) or `false`.
 If set to `false`, the segment is never actually drawn, but the bounding box for the glyph is calculated as if it were.
             *   This is used for space-only glyphs (as done with space (U+0020)) or to artificially extend the width of a narrow glyph (as done with `1` to make its width match that of the other digits).
+        *   Each segment can have a `spread` property which is set to `true` (default) or `false`.
+If set to `false`, the bounding box for the glyph is calculated as if the segment were omitted.
+            *   This is used to omit diacritics from the width calculation (as done with `ï` since the dieresis is wider than the letter itself).
         *   Each segment has two endpoints, `from` and `to`.
             *   Each endpoint has an `x` and a `y`, which are defined as a number of pixels right and down, respectively, from the base point.
             *   Each endpoint has a `cap` which describes the end cap for that endpoint.
                 *   `none` indicates no cap; the stroke ends at the endpoint, cut perpendicular to the segment.
                 *   `shear` indicates no cap; the stroke is cut diagonally to that the stroke edge counterclockwise from the endpoint is `S` farther out than the endpoint, while the stroke edge clockwise from the endpoint is `S` behind the endpoint, where `S` is the value of a separate `shear` property multiplied by the stroke width.
                     *   If a stroke is viewed as vertical, and it is observed that `+y` is the downward direction, the `shear` value is the slope of the cut.
                     *   If the `shear` value is 0, the `shear` cap is equivalent to the `none` cap.
                 *   `s` indicates a square cap; the stroke extends past the endpoint by half the stroke width before being cut perpendicular to the segment.
                     *   The effect is the same as extending this end of the segment by half the stroke width, then specifying a `cap` of `none`.
                 *   `c` indicates a circular arc with a diameter the same as the stroke width.
                 *   `sc` indicates a cap that is like `s` its counterclockwise half and like `c` on its clockwise half.
                 *   `cs` indicates a cap that is like `c` its counterclockwise half and like `s` on its clockwise half.
                 *   `in` (default for `from` endpoint) and `out` (default for `to` endpoint) indicate placeholder caps (the tail and head ends of an arrow) to help determine the orientation of segments not yet manually edited.
             *   An endpoint may have a `dotdir` value of `x`, `y`, or a number of degrees that will be used to determine the orientation of a segment having zero length.
                 *   If the segment length is nonzero, the orientation is determined by the relative positions of the endpoints and `dotdir` is ignored.
+    *   A list of zero or more composition operations (`compose` key):
+        *   Each compose item specifies a `glyph`, which is the name of another glyph defined in the master.
+            *   Theoretically, the `glyph` object can be inlined here as well (this is how dereferencing is implemented), but I haven't tested doing this directly in the master.
+        *   Each compose item may specify a `name` by which it can be referenced later.
+        *   Each compose item may specify `op`, a list of zero or more "compose operations" such as translation and scaling.
+            *   The possible operations are not documented here.
+The curious may look at `elements-all.json` for examples of usage and the `op_*` methods in `ComposeRunner.pm` for implementation.
+    *   A map (JSON object) of zero or more `anchors` which are simply points that can be referenced by name by compose operations.
+        *   A glyph automatically defines `top`, `topright`, `right`, `bottomright`, `bottom`, `bottomleft`, `left`, `topleft`, and `center` as the corresponding points of the bounding box, but these can be overridden by defining them explicitly.
+(This should be done with care.)
+        *   Diacritic glyphs usually define an anchor that specifies its placement on a letter by using a name of `d-` followed by the desired anchor name.
+For example, a dieresis specifies `d-top` at a certain distance below its bottom-center so that when its `d-top` is aligned with the letter's `top` the result looks correct.
+        *   If the compose item for the letter has the name `base`, this diacritic can use the `aligndia` compose op as a shorthand for a longer translation op.
+See glyphs `dieresis`/`idieresis` and `cedilla`/`ccedilla` in `elements-all.json` for examples.
-*   Each JSON glyph file is converted to a simple "loose shapes" SVG file using `element-to-loose-svg.pl`.
+*   Each JSON glyph file is converted to a simple "loose shapes" SVG file using `element-to-loose-svg.pl` (which utilizes `ComposeRunner.pm` for compose op calculations).
     *   The result of this step is used to determine what modifications should be made to the master JSON.
     *   This is where `guide_color` appears.
     *   The "segments" from the description are rendered here as paths, not strokes, to accommodate the various end caps more easily.